 Every Dominican knows the story of Caonabo , the brave Taino, husband of Anacaona, queen of Jaragua.
 Upon the arrival of the Spanish conquistadors Anacaona was tricked into extending her hospitality to the newcomers, a decision that she came to regret when she was strangled and her entire village massacred.
-Caonabo revolted in revenge, but was captured during a parley to negotiate.
-He was shipped to Spain as a prisoner but died en route.
-Caonabo's revenge is one of the few things visitors to the DR have to fear.
+Caonabo revolted in revenge, but was captured by deceit during a parley to negotiate.
+He was shipped to Spain as a prisoner but died en route when the ship capsized.
+Today Caonabo is a symbol of bravery in our country and a national folk hero.

 How to avoid it

-- Take it easy the first few days.
-If you can self-cater, do so and take all the necessary precautions.
+- Take it easy the first couple of days.
+Fresh off the plane may not be the best time to overindulge.
+Take all the necessary precautions at the start of your visit or al inclusive stay.
 Eat and drink only things you are sure of.
 Give your body a chance to adapt.

 - Take the obvious precautions with water, ice, fruit and raw vegetables.